GoBeromsu/obsidian-eagle-plugin/README.md

 ### BRAT Installation

 1. Install the [BRAT plugin](obsidian://show-plugin?id=obsidian42-brat)
-2. Add this repository: `your-username/obsidian-eagle-plugin`
+2. Copy the this repository url
 3. Enable the plugin in Community Plugins

 ## Configuration